Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Learning to predict photometric values

 \subsection{Learning architecture and per-task data}

 \Cref{fig:learning_pipeline} summarizes the architecture used for the experiments.
 A UNet~\cite{ronneberger2015unet} with fixup initialization~\cite{zhang2019fixup} (implementation from \cite{griffiths2022outcast}) takes an image as input and outputs an image of the same resolution.
 It consists of 5 down/up sampling with skip connections, with 6 residual blocks~\cite{he2016resnet} at each level and 6 bottleneck layers.
 The decoder part of the UNet is used for pixel prediction tasks.
 Additionally, a subnetwork is added at the center of the bottleneck layers of the UNet, consisting of a 4-layer MLP, and outputting a single scalar.
 This subnetwork is used for scalar prediction tasks.
 Every inner layer uses ReLU activation, and the last layers of the decoder and subnetwork have tanh activation function.
 The outputs are normalized in logarithmic scale accordingly.
-Each network is trained with the Adam optimizer with learning rates of $\num{e-6}$ for luminance and illuminance tasks, and of $\num{e-5}$ for temperature.
+Each network is trained with the Adam optimizer with learning rates of $\num{e-6}$ for luminance and illuminance tasks, and of $\num{e-5}$ for color.

 The architecture is adapted to each task.
 For the per-pixel luminance task, an HDR image in the same exposure as the given input is predicted.
 The subnetwork predicts the exposure needed to scale the predicted HDR to absolute luminance.
 Here, different degradations are applied to the input: clipping, reexposing, gamma tonemapping, 8 bits quantization and additive gaussian noise.
-For the per-pixel temperature task, the subnetwork is omitted and the decoder outputs a color temperature map from a hue perturbated input.
+For the per-pixel color task, the subnetwork is omitted and the decoder outputs a CCT map from a WB-augmented input.
 For the planar illuminance task, the subnetwork outputs the illuminance and the decoder is discarded.
 Since the planar illuminance is not defined for \ang{360}, the input is a hemisphere, in equirectangular projection or rectangular projection with a given FOV.
-The calibrated dataset is randomly split \SI{80}{\percent}-\SI{10}{\percent}-\SI{10}{\percent} for train-val-test respectively for all experiments below.
+The photometric dataset is randomly split \SI{80}{\percent}-\SI{10}{\percent}-\SI{10}{\percent} for train-val-test respectively for all experiments below.
 For computational efficiency, all HDR panoramas are rescaled to \valeur{$64 \times 128$} resolution with an energy preserving scaling function, except for illuminance prediction where we extract perspective projection at \valeur{$160 \times 120$}.